How It All Started

 Festival attendance grew annually.
 In a 2011 Fall Festival police survey, approximately 35,000 people entered our church grounds.
 Today, our Church’s annual fall festival is recognized by Vietnamese communities nation-wide, and is a main staple of Vietnamese Catholic communities in the Southeast United States.
 We help reunite families and friends, we teach our children and guests our Vietnamese heritage, and we contribute to the vibrancy of the region’s cultural and faith communities.

-Come join us for our 2019 Fall Festival this August 30th through September 1st, 2019.
+Come join us for our 2021 Fall Festival this September 3, 4 and 5.
 Come enjoy our diverse music, our delicious food, and our rich culture.
-Come help us turn our church to a vibrant sanctuary with rich Vietnamese tradition.
+Come help us as we continue to raise funds to pay off debt and build more facilities and programs to develop our faith and Vietnamese culture